Affordable Health Insurance in the U.S. – Best Low-Cost Plans & Tips (2025)

 2. Health Insurance Plan Types

-- HMO 🏥 – Requires PCP, low premium
+- HMO 🏥 – Requires PCP, lower premium

-- EPO 🚫 – No out-of-network, no referral needed
+- EPO 🚫 – No out-of-network, no referrals needed

-- POS 🔄 – Mix of HMO & PPO, requires referrals
+- POS 🔄 – Hybrid of HMO & PPO, requires referrals

 3. Private vs. Public Insurance